ryrob30/mobile-services.en/help/android/analytics-main/crashes.md

 **(Optional) Implement Activity lifecycle callbacks**

 Starting with API Level 14, Android allows global lifecycle callbacks for activities.
-For more information, see the [Android Developers Guide](https://developer.android.com/reference/android/app/Application.html#registerActivityLifecycleCallbacks(android.app.Application.ActivityLifecycleCallbacks).
+For more information, see [Application](https://developer.android.com/reference/android/app/Application).

 You can use these callbacks to ensure that all of your Activities correctly call `collectLifecycleData()` and `pauseCollectingLifecycleData()`.
 You need to add this code only in your main Activity and any other Activity in which your app may be launched: